marcin-wosinek/blog/_posts/2015-02-12-Automation-in-AngularJs.md

 * feedback from integration below 15 min

 ## Previous project
-* 400-500 unit tests => 10s/2min
+* 400-500 unit tests => 10s to 2min
-* integration (manual, understaffed) => 3days-3weeks (max 6 months)
+* integration (manual, understaffed) => from 3 days to 3 weeks (max 6 months)

 ## 3rd party code update fail
 * angular-ui, angular-select2 etc.
-* application used every january:( sometime during the year we break it, and learned that next time when user came
+* application used every january:( sometime during the year we broke it, and learned that next time when user came

 ## Profits/costs
 * we save time, and prevent crises